zalando/nakadi/docs/_documentation/settings_features.md

 Some features of the Nakadi can be enabled/disabled using the `settings/features` API.
 Following are some of the important features you should be aware about.

-### connection_close_crutch
-When a client closes the connection to Nakadi, it should do the TCP 4-way handshake for connection termination.
-When there is a loadbalancer or proxy between Nakadi and client, the connection termination might not work as expected.
-This result in an un-used connection that is kept open in Nakadi side, which is consuming resources.
-The `connection_close_crutch` feature periodically checks for such connections and clean up them.

 ### disable_event_type_creation
 Sometimes we need to disable the creation of new event-types for operational reasons.
 The `disable_event_type_creation` feature allows you to temporarily disable creation of new event types.